What Minification Does and Why It Matters

 If you do not have source maps (common when minifying manually), ToolForte's CSS Formatter and JavaScript Formatter can reverse the minification for debugging.
 They add whitespace, indentation, and line breaks back to make the code readable.
 This is sometimes called "prettifying" or "beautifying."
 The result is not identical to the original (comments are lost, variable names remain shortened), but it is readable enough to identify issues.

-The key takeaway: always keep your readable source files as the single source of truth.
+Always keep your readable source files as the single source of truth.
 Minified files are artifacts generated from the source, never the other way around.
-If you lose your source files and only have minified versions, formatting tools can help you reconstruct readable code, but comments and meaningful variable names are gone permanently.
+If you lose your source files and only have minified versions, comments and meaningful variable names are gone permanently.

 When something goes wrong in production, you need to debug minified code.